 - Excellent free version

 - Unlimited device connections

 - No router configuration

-Frugal security enthusiasts can get the most bang for their buck with Atlas VPN.
+Frugal online safety enthusiasts can get the most bang for their buck with the secure Atlas VPN.
 It’s equipped with an impressive stack of unique features and is useful in various scenarios.
 Here’s an introduction to the most noteworthy tools.